vaniasmithh/Spoiler-Detection-Model-2/README.md

 ## Introduction

-In this Repository you will find this file as well as [the data cleaning notebook](https://github.com/vaniasmithh/Spoiler-Detection-Model-2/blob/main/Spoiler_Detection_Data_Cleaning.ipynb) and [the feature extraction and model traning notebook](.
+In this Repository you will find this file as well as [the data cleaning notebook](https://github.com/vaniasmithh/Spoiler-Detection-Model-2/blob/main/Spoiler_Detection_Data_Cleaning.ipynb) and [the feature extraction and model traning notebook](https://github.com/vaniasmithh/Spoiler-Detection-Model-2/blob/main/Code_Initial_Results.ipynb).
 A link to the dataset has been provided below.

 ### Motive